Seo-4d696b75/glance-widget-demo/README.md

 - ✅ Supports reconfiguration (only for Android 12 and above)
 - ✅ Hilt with GlanceAppWidget and Worker
 - ✅ Unit test for glance ui
+- ✅ Can be added with in-app operation